Cartel office okays E.ON sale of Open Grid Europe

-DUESSELDORF, Germany (Reuters) - Germany’s cartel office has approved the 3.2 billion ($4.1 billion) euro sale of E.ON’s (EONGn.DE) gas distribution network unit Open Grid Europe to a consortium led by Australian investment bank Macquarie (MQG.AX).
+DUESSELDORF, Germany, July 2 (Reuters) - Germany’s cartel office has approved the 3.2 billion ($4.1 billion) euro sale of E.ON’s gas distribution network unit Open Grid Europe to a consortium led by Australian investment bank Macquarie .

 The deal, which was announced in May, brings E.ON’s tally of divestments to more than 12 billion euros, well on its way toward its goal of selling assets worth 15 billion by the end of 2013 to help offset the impact of Germany’s nuclear exit, pay down debt and fund its expansion.

-It beat out three other groups led by France’s GDF Suez GSZ.PA, Germany’s Allianz (ALVG.DE) and Belgium’s Fluxys.
+It beat out three other groups led by France’s GDF Suez , Germany’s Allianz and Belgium’s Fluxys.

 Macquarie, a major force in European infrastructure M&A, has already bought RWE’s 4,100 kilometre gas network Thyssengas GmbH for an estimated 500 million euros in a deal announced in late 2010.